davidjeddy/game-server/ROADMAP.md

 ## Infra/AWS/TF

 - Load balancer in front of EC2 instances for better traffic and routing management
-  - Bastion host for non application ingress
+  - Bastion host for non application ingress - why did we want this?
 - API Gateway + Lambda to start instance if stopped
   - Also, stop instance if no-one is connected for X minutes
 - ADD Logging